 In k6, the environment variables are exposed through a global __ENV variable, a JS object.
 For reference, see the script example below:

-The recommended option of passing environment variables to your testing script is using one or more -e / --env CLI flags (this command works the same for all platforms):
+The recommended option to pass environment variables to your testing script is to use one or more -e / --env CLI flags (this command works the same for all platforms):

-A second option of passing environment variables is by sourcing them from the local system.
+A second option to pass environment variables is to source them from the local system.

-By default, passing system environment variables does not work for k6 archive, k6 cloud and k6 inspect.
-It is a security measure to avoid the risk of uploading sensitive data to k6 Cloud.
-You can override this mode by explicitly specifying --include-system-env-vars.
+By default, passing system environment variables doesn't work for k6 archive, k6 cloud, and k6 inspect.
+This is a security measure to avoid the risk of uploading sensitive data to k6 Cloud.
+To override this mode, specify --include-system-env-vars.

-By default, running the above script locally will execute a single iteration using one virtual user(VU).
-We can modify the default behavior by passing along k6 options as environment variables.
-For example, we can configure the script to run 10 virtual users for a duration of 10 seconds:
+By default, a local run of this script will execute a single iteration with one virtual user(VU).
+To modify the default behavior, pass k6 options as environment variables.
+For example, this snippet configures the script to run 10 virtual users for a duration of 10 seconds:

-As demonstrated above, you will need to prefix K6_ in the environment variable name in order for k6 to evaluate it as an option parameter.
-However, be aware not all options are supported as environment variables.
-You can confirm by checking the documentation for each option.
+As the preceding example shows, you need to prefix K6_ in the environment variable name for k6 to evaluate it as an option parameter.
+However, be aware that not all options are supported as environment variables.
+You can confirm whether one is by checking the documentation for each option.

-Note that when you use multiple ways to define options for a script, there's an order of precedence that is used to determine which option is actually used.
-To ensure you are always working with the highest precedence, always use command-line flags instead of environment variables:
+Note that when you define options in multiple places, there's an order of precedence that determines the option to use.
+To ensure you're always working with the highest precedence, use command-line flags instead of environment variables: